 When we test which 3D modeling software is best, we’re looking for outstanding examples of what matters to users.

-We expect to see the best rendering software exhibit a strong user experience and an interface that’s intuitive and navigable.
-Even more advanced or complex 3D software still needs to be accessible, despite steeper learning curves.
+We expect to see good 3D software exhibit a strong user experience and an interface that’s intuitive and navigable.
+We're not just looking for the easiest program for 3D modeling.
+Even more advanced or complex 3D programs, like Rhino and 3ds Max, still needs to be accessible, despite steeper learning curves.

 We test the performance of each tool, ensuring an optimal creation process and a finished product that’s of high quality.
 Since every 3D modeling software is different, we also evaluate how well the program meets the needs of its intended user-base with its appropriately equipped toolkit.